kevinchs0808/kevinchs0808/README.md

 Hi there 👋, My name is **Kevin Christian**, a Data Science Graduate from 🇸🇬 **NUS** (Honours - Distinction).

-Currently, I am working as a Risk Data Scientist at **Cermati Fintech Group**
+Currently, I am working as a Credit Risk Strategy Associate at **Sea Group**

 Feel free to visit my LinkedIn Profile for more information: https://www.linkedin.com/in/kevinchs0808/